sameersbn/docker-gitlab/README.md

 - **LDAP_ALLOW_USERNAME_OR_EMAIL_LOGIN**: If enabled, GitLab will ignore everything after the first '@' in the LDAP username submitted by the user on login.
 Defaults to false if LDAP_UID is userPrincipalName, else true.
 - **LDAP_BASE**: Base where we can search for users.
 No default.
 - **LDAP_USER_FILTER**: Filter LDAP users.
 No default.
+- **OAUTH_ALLOW_SSO**: This allows users to login without having a user account first.
+User accounts will be created automatically when authentication was successful.
+Defaults to false.
 - **OAUTH_GOOGLE_API_KEY**: Google App Client ID.
 No defaults.
 - **OAUTH_GOOGLE_APP_SECRET**: Google App Client Secret.
 No defaults.
 - **OAUTH_TWITTER_API_KEY**: Twitter App API key.
 No defaults.